Last Revised: August 10, 2023

 - Limit physical contact with embalmed animals and released liquids.
-Wear gloves, provided lab coat, safety glasses and shoe covers or boots to prevent contamination of skin and clothing.
-Place soiled lab coats in the collection area and wash hands at the end of class.
-Store you boots in the designated area.
+Wear gloves, provided lab coat, safety glasses, and shoe covers or boots to prevent contamination of skin and clothing.
+Disposable lab coats are discarded every week or earlier if soiled.
+Store your boots in the designated area.

 - Avoid contamination of personal items.
-Store bags, backpacks and purses in the lockers provided.
-Use bookstands to hold the dissection guide.
+Store bags, backpacks, and purses outside the laboratory.
+Use book stands to hold the dissection guide.
 Do not bring food or drink into the lab.

 - The classroom has a ventilation system designed to reduce your inhalation exposure to formaldehyde.
 To ensure optimal performance of the ventilation system you should not move the dissection table or open windows in the lab suite.
 The doors to the lab suite should remain closed.